Skip to main content

 Other convenient payment methods lower the final cost

-Another surcharging benefit is that you can show your customers they have payment options without high processing fees.
-Enhancing the customer experience by helping them realize a lower final purchase price when using cash or debit cards.
+When you show your customers, they have payment options that don’t incur high processing fees.
+You’ll enhance the customer experience when you help them see they get a lower final purchase price when using cash or debit cards.

 The cons or drawbacks